cerebralideas/standards-of-practice/style-guides/js.md

 		doSomething();
 	}

 Do this: use whitespace between the keywords and syntax characters to promote readability.
-Notice the space between the parentheses and the open brace.
+Notice the space between the parentheses and the open brace, function and parantheses, between braces and props and brackets and values in arrays.

 	if (condition) {
 		// statements